SmashedFrenzy16/space-invaders/README.md

 # Space Invaders
 This is a Space Invaders game that I made in Python using pygame, with a bit of help from a tutorial.
+Run `python3 main.py` in a terminal if you have Python 3.
+NOTE: **ALL** of the files uploaded are needed to run the program.